Online Life Drawing Classes

 With an Insight Zoom Pass, students have access to as many Tuesday afternoon and Wednesday/Thursday evening life drawing sessions as they wish.
 Insight tutor and artist Mick Kirkbride NEAC is joined in the studio by a different model for each session, whilst Studio Manager and artist Celestine Thomas takes control of Zoom, cameras and lighting.

 Each session starts with Mick introducing a theme.
 He shares his knowledge of art history and demonstrates useful processes and techniques.
 Students are then challenged with a series of short and long poses, using angles that maximise the potential of camera.
 Mick’s wise and gentle voice highlights various aspects of each composition to look out for, helping everyone to progress.

 There have been some advantages with life drawing online we hadn’t anticipated.
 The camera and lighting will give everyone in the class the best view, and the teaching is relevant to everyone, as they have the same view.

 “Insight’s Online Art School has been an absolute lifesaver during this lockdown period and greatly exceeded my expectations” – Naomi

 The feedback from students has been amazing.
 They get to meet their teacher and fellow students each week, watch demonstrations, develop their skills, and their knowledge of art history.
-We can share subject matter on the screen when necessary and students can share their work with others, and for critique.
+We can share subject matter on the screen when necessary and students can share their work with others at the end of the session.
 We’ve tried to make it as much like ‘interactive tv’ as possible.